sagemath/trac_to_gh/Issue 4851.md

 # Issue 4851: infinite recursion with encoding entities for worksheet titles with apostrophes, etc

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4851

 Original creator: ddrake